mandriva-management-console/mmc/doc/source/pulse2/install/tutorial.md

     # service rpcbind restart
     # service nfs-kernel-server restart

-> <i class="icon-info"></i>  If you are running Pulse² in an OpenVZ container, you must activate the NFS support by typing this command in the host system
+> <i class="icon-info"></i>  If you are running Pulse² in an OpenVZ container, you must shutdown the container and activate the NFS support by typing this command in the host system (specify CT number)
+>
 > `vzctl set $CTID --feature nfsd:on --save`

+Notice about computer image

+> Computers images will going to the masters folder.
+If you delete a computer, all attached images of this computer will be deleted too.
+> Images of a computer cannot be share with other computers, unless you convert these images to master through Pulse web interface.
+> If you want to keep images of a deleted computer, convert them to masters.
+But masters images must be generic images who can be deployed on any computer.
+It is another part...

 #### 4.6.3 Configure DHCP
 If you are already using a DHCP server, you have to configure your server to send PXE boot request to Pulse² server.